Fazenda Rio Grande, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 January

-In January, Fazenda Rio Grande is a perfect temperature, somewhat rainy and very hazy.
+In January, Fazenda Rio Grande is warm, somewhat rainy and very hazy.
 Temperatures routinely are in the low 70s F (high 20s C) range.
 At night, lows are in the low 60s F (mid 10s C).
 This is also a rainy time for Fazenda Rio Grande, with several of the days of the month having rain.
 In January, humidity reaches as high as 70%.

 What to wear/what to pack: